porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/content/text-list/text-list.design.md

 # Text List

-A text list groups and organizes related content vertically in two levels of indentation.
-Either to show content with equal value as unordered list, or with .
-Generally, lists are supposed to be used for short pieces of information with up to two levels of indentation.
+A text list groups and organizes related content vertically in two hierarchical levels (level 1 and level 2 with indent).
+Generally, lists are supposed to be used for short pieces of information and should not exceed two levels hierarchy .
 For more complex data sets, consider the use of a data table.

 ---